Reconciling Open Interest with Traded Volume in Perpetual Swaps: Introduction

 Centralized cryptocurrency exchanges offer their market data feeds freely.
-The majority give access to level 2 data even to anonymous clients, namely, with the appropriate software anyone can collect the data reported by these exchanges in real-time.
-Some exchanges even offer historical archival services of tick level data, see Appendix~\ref{apdx:data}.
-This is in stark contrast to traditional exchanges, e.g. the NASDAQ and NYSE, whose historical and real-time tick-by-tick market data and feeds are behind exuberant pay-walls.
-From that perspective, cryptocurrency exchanges have introduced a much higher standard of transparency and inclusivity; something that we believe ought to be acknowledged, especially in an environment where narratives tend to be highly polarized and one-sided.
+The majority give access to level 2 data even to anonymous clients: with the appropriate software anyone can collect the data reported by these exchanges in real-time.
+Some exchanges even offer historical archival services of tick level data (see the Appendix).
+This is in stark contrast to traditional exchanges, \textit{e.g.} the NASDAQ and NYSE, whose historical and real-time tick-by-tick market data and feeds are behind exorbitant paywalls.
+From that perspective, cryptocurrency exchanges have introduced a much higher standard of transparency and inclusivity---something that we believe ought to be acknowledged, especially in an environment where narratives tend to be highly polarized and one-sided.
 That said, the record of cryptocurrency exchanges is far from spotless.
-There have been numerous reports alleging fake volume \citep{InvestigationLegitimacyReported2019, chenCryptocurrencyExchangesFake2022}, wash trading \citep{congCryptoWashTrading2019, pennecWashTradingCryptocurrency2021}, market manipulation \citep{gandalPriceManipulationBitcoin2018, chenMarketManipulationBitcoin2019, petersonMoonHistoryBitcoin2020}, pump and dump schemes \citep{liCryptocurrencyPumpandDumpSchemes} etc. Although we should not lose sight that these ill-conceived practices, including the terminology, have their origins in traditional markets \citep{jarrowMarketManipulationBubbles1992, bradshawPumpDumpEmpirical2003, kimWhyPriceLimits2010}.
-That is to say, in our view, open ledgers, data, connectivity and trading accessible to everyone is a model that is much more likely to weed out bad actors more quickly and effectively leading to free and open markets with efficient price discovery.
-The alternative would be the current mode of operation where access to markets is restricted and obscured behind several intermediaries resulting in rent-seeking behavior \citep{khwajaRentSeekingCorruption2011} with price discovery taking the back seat.
+There have been numerous reports alleging fake volume \cite{InvestigationLegitimacyReported2019, chenCryptocurrencyExchangesFake2022}, wash trading \cite{congCryptoWashTrading2019, pennecWashTradingCryptocurrency2021}, market manipulation \cite{gandalPriceManipulationBitcoin2018, chenMarketManipulationBitcoin2019, petersonMoonHistoryBitcoin2020}, pump-and-dump schemes,\cite{liCryptocurrencyPumpandDumpSchemes} \textit{etc}., although we should not lose sight of the fact that these ill-conceived practices, including the terminology, have their origins in traditional markets \cite{jarrowMarketManipulationBubbles1992, bradshawPumpDumpEmpirical2003, kimWhyPriceLimits2010}.
+That is to say, in our view, open ledgers, data, connectivity and trading accessible to everyone is a model that is much more likely to weed out bad actors more quickly and effectively, leading to free and open markets with efficient price discovery.
+The alternative would be the current mode of operation, where access to markets is restricted and obscured behind several intermediaries resulting in rent-seeking behavior with price discovery taking a back seat.\cite{khwajaRentSeekingCorruption2011}